marcinsendyka/pong/README.md

 in `tutorials/` directory you can find some sample scenes, showcasing nodes behavior.
 These are explained on the blog.

 1. Ball, how to create, few different options in [tutorial/ball](https://github.com/marcinsendyka/pong/tree/main/tutorial/ball).
-(Related blog post)[https://gamedev-journal.xyz/posts/pong-ball/].
+[Related blog post on gamedev-journal blog](https://gamedev-journal.xyz/posts/pong-ball/).

 [1] https://github.com/godotengine/godot-demo-projects/tree/master/2d/pong